Confinement-Induced Delay in Chiral Active Brownian Particles: Stationary Probability Distribution

 \section{Stationary Probability Distribution}

-\end{widetext} The stationary probability distribution of the particle's position $P(\mathbf{r})$ characterizes the system's long-term behavior.
+The stationary probability distribution of the particle's position $P(\mathbf{r})$ characterizes the system's long-term behavior.
 As a closed form analytical solution for the full distribution is prevented by the coupling between position and orientation we investigate its structure via direct numerical simulation of the Langevin equations (\ref{eq:pos}) and (\ref{eq:angle}).
 Fig.(\ref{fig:prob_dist_grid}) presents the resulting distributions for a range of trap strengths $k$ and angular velocities $\Omega$.
 The form of the steady state distribution is determined by the competition between confinement and activity as illustrated in Fig.(\ref{fig:prob_dist_grid}).
 For a fixed angular velocity $\Omega$ the trap strength $k$ sets the degree of localization.
 In the weak confinement limit ($k \ll 1$ ) the active motion dominates and the particle explores a wide region producing a broad distribution.
 As $k$ increases to intermediate values the confinement compensates the spreading due to activity and the distribution becomes concentrated on a well-defined circular orbit.
 This regime produces the most distinct ring like pattern in the probability distribution.
 At strong confinement ($k \gg 1$ ) the trap dominates entirely shrinking the orbit and leading to a high probability of finding the particle close to the center.

 At fixed $k$ varying the chirality $\Omega$ produces a complementary effect.
 For small $\Omega$ the distribution remains ring shaped but as $\Omega$ increases the circular trajectory becomes more pronounced and the stationary density takes the form of a localized ring shape with higher peaks near the center .
 The characteristic radius of this ring is consistent with the deterministic prediction\,(See Apendix \ref{qppendix:steady state radius})

 In the limit of very large $\Omega$, the rapid reorientation effectively averages out the propulsion direction thereby enhancing localization and concentrating the distribution near the origin.
 While the general chiral active case requires numerical investigation, the passive limit ($v_0 = 0$) admits an exact analytical solution.
 For a passive Brownian particle in a harmonic trap $U(\mathbf{r}) = \frac{1}{2}kr^2$, the overdamped Langevin equation is: